zestydevy/dinosaur-planet/CONTRIBUTING.md

 In addition:
 - Use Unix line endings (`\n`).
-- Ensure files end in a newline.
+- Ensure files end with a newline.
 - Strip trailing whitespace.